Questions To Ask A School | Schedule An Audition | Request Further Information | Audition Information | Success Stories And Testimonials

 Class of 2004

 While at Shepherd I had a great number of opportunities to participate in multiple musical activities while still gaining the benefits of a broad liberal arts education.
-Not only did I relish the wonderful classroom experiences in the music department, I was a member of the band, jazz band, jazz combos, and choirs, but I also had the opportunity to be involved in the beginning of the Shepherd Preparatory Orchestra, which has greatly influenced my career since Shepherd.
-The varied and demanding requirements and expectations held by the faculty of the music department helped me develop a solid work ethic as well as appreciation for the multiple modes through which participation in music was possible (teaching, composition, performance, academic study).
+Not only did I relish the wonderful classroom experiences in the school of music, I was a member of the band, jazz band, jazz combos, and choirs, but I also had the opportunity to be involved in the beginning of the Shepherd Community Orchestra, which has greatly influenced my career since Shepherd.
+The varied and demanding requirements and expectations held by the faculty of the school of music helped me develop a solid work ethic as well as appreciation for the multiple modes through which participation in music was possible (teaching, composition, performance, academic study).
 Since graduating from Shepherd with degrees in music education and music composition, I have utilized each of these skills in my effort to grow as a musician, teacher, and academic.